-The race is on for businesses and casual bloggers alike to acquire as many links pointing back to their websites as possible –and as the competition heats up, those trying to be Google’s darling are going to have to romance the decision makers of the websites they approach, too.
+The race is on for local businesses and casual bloggers alike to acquire as many links pointing back to their websites as possible –and as the competition heats up, those trying to be Google’s darling are going to have to romance the decision makers of the websites they approach, too.

 In this article we’d like to highlight a handful of actionable strategies we use that will help you simplify the link building process, and get more of that much sought-after “Google juice”.

 - High Quality Content

 Yes, we know.
 You’ve been beaten over the head with this one in recent years, although we simply couldn’t leave it off our list.
 From personal experience, we’ve been given some pretty unremarkable content to be a guest post on our website over the years.
 So much so, that we now have clearly articulated guest post requirements for anyone looking to contribute.